-Our Favorite Homestays In India
+Our Favourite Homestays In India

 There is a saying in India, ‘Athiti Devo Bhava’ which literally translates into ‘Guest is God’.
-That is exactly the kind of service and thought process that goes into many home-stays in India.
+That is exactly the kind of service and thought process that goes into many homestays in India.
 Anytime you walk into an Indian family home be expected to be treated extremely well.
-The home stays in India range from Royal palaces to lovely bungalows and even small two bedroom apartments in cities.
+The homestays in India range from Royal palaces to lovely bungalows and even small two bedroom apartments in cities.
 We at India Someday highly recommend home-stays because they just enrich your experience of the city.
 You not only get a local’s perspective on the city, but delicious home cooked food along with it.

 Jaipur Friendly Villa – Jaipur